 Early March 2015, I met a Norwegian guy – my cousin’s coworker.
 Less than a year, we married and moved to live together in Eidsvoll Verk, a small commune north of Oslo, Norway.
 I’ve thus decided to take a pause from school to focus on family and to figure out what I really want to do with my studies and my career life afterwards.

 I now work as a travel blogger, freelance travel writer, and content marketing expert for both print and online magazines in Vietnam.
 The rest of the time I spend for another job, full-time mother of two under two.

 Travel far enough, you meet yourself.David Mitchell

 This is so far my favourite travel quote.
 And if you ask, yes, I’ve met my several “selves” through my travelling here and there.

 I met myself falling in love with Italy after 3 months studying in Perugia.
 Even now when I’ve been living in Northern Europe for almost three years, I can meet myself sometimes dreaming to come back to Italy, to walk through the small cobbled streets in Perugia, to have a chance to eat a fresh porchetta and sip a cold beer while sitting in the main square watching people, to take a bus ride to Lago Trasimeno in late August when the whole town turns to a flea market with the smell of porcini.

-When I was on top of Emeishan in China, I met myself longing for the life of a young nomad, selling all my stuffs and quit my jobs, just to chase the endless flights taking me to new horisons.
-That self of mine wanted to live freely and wildly for one time in my life so bad, the life when I look back, I’d never have to say I’m sorry.
+When I was on top of Emeishan in China, I met myself longing for the life of a young nomad, selling all my stuff and quit my jobs, just to chase the endless flights taking me to new horizons.
+That self of mine wanted to live freely and wildly for one time in my life so bad, the life when I look back, I’d never had to say I’m sorry.